afpangestu/Automation-API-Testing-Second-Hand/README.md

 ## Tools and Technologies Used

-This test automation project for Swag Labs utilizes a variety of tools and technologies to streamline the testing process and ensure efficient and accurate results.
+This test automation project for Second Hand API utilizes a variety of tools and technologies to streamline the testing process and ensure efficient and accurate results.

 - **Java**: The primary programming language used for writing the test automation code.